Pramathanath Mitra, a barrister from Calcutta, founded the Anushilan Samiti.

 The vice-presidents of the Samiti were Sri Aurobindo and Deshabandhu Chittaranjan Das.

-Jatindra Nath Banerjee (Niralamba Swami), Jatindra Nath Mukherjee (Bagha Jatin), Bhupendra Nath Datta (Swami Vivekananda’s brother), Barindra Ghosh were the other legendary nationalist leaders.
+The other legendary nationalist leaders were Jatindra Nath Banerjee (Niralamba Swami), Jatindra Nath Mukherjee (Bagha Jatin), Bhupendra Nath Datta (Swami Vivekananda’s brother), and Barindra Ghosh.

-The partition of Bengal in 1905 led the Anushilan Samiti to take up fulltime extremism programs.
+The 1905 partition of Bengal led the Samiti to follow full-time extremism.

-The Dhaka branch of Anushilan was led by Pulin Behari Das and spread branches through East Bengal and Assam.
+Pulin Behari Das led Anushilan’s Dhaka division and extended branches throughout East Bengal and Assam.

-The Calcutta Anushilan Samiti and the Dhaka Anushilan Samiti were now unionized on the lines of the secret societies of Russia and Italy.
+The Calcutta Anushilan Samiti and the Dhaka Anushilan Samiti have now been unionized on the basis of Russia and Italy’s secret societies.

-On 6th December 1907, members of the Anushilan Samiti had attempted to blow up the train of Lieutenant-Governor of the new province of East Bengal and Assam.
+On December 6, 1907, leaders of the Anushilan Samiti tried to blow up the train of the Lieutenant-Governor of East Bengal and Assam province.

-On 23rd December, they again initiated to assassinate Mr. Allen, previously District Magistrate of Dhaka.
+On 23 December, Mr. Allen, former District Magistrate of Dhaka, was again assassinated.

-On 30 April 1908, two Bengali youths, Prafulla Chaki, and Khudiram Bose threw a bomb on a carriage at Muzzafarpur, to kill the Chief Presidency Magistrate Douglas Kingsford of Calcutta fame, but erroneously killed two women traveling in it.
+Two Bengali youths, Prafulla Chaki and Khudiram Bose dropped a bomb on a carriage at Muzzafarpur on 30 April 1908 to kill the Chief Presidency Magistrate Douglas Kingsford but accidentally killed two women who were traveling there.

-While Prafulla Chaki committed suicide when caught, Khudiram Bose was hanged.
+While Prafulla Chaki committed suicide when he was caught, Khudiram Bose was hanged.

-The Alipur Conspiracy Case led to a division within the Anushilan Samiti.
+The Alipur conspiracy case led to the Anushilan Samiti division.

-His arrest led to a serious riot in Tuticorn and Tinnevelly in which police opened fire in a defiant crowd.
+His detention led to a serious disturbance in Tuticorin and Tinnevelly, where police shot in a chaotic crowd.